-The idea of taking a regular family hatchback and turning it into a performance car is now time-honoured and has become hugely popular with buyers, especially in the UK.
+The idea of taking a regular family hatchback and turning it into a performance car is now time-honoured and remains popular with enthusiast buyers in the UK especially.

 Volkswagen assumed ownership of the concept with the Mk1 Golf GTI of 1976, although students of the segment will tell you that the hot hatchback niche was founded earlier by either Simca or Autobianchi.
 Whoever went there first, most manufacturers now have one of these fundamentally enjoyable cars in their line-up.

-The best hot front-driver of the moment isn’t such a financial stretch when you consider the price of some of the other cars in this list.
+The performance car market's best hot front-driver isn’t such a financial stretch when you consider the price of some of the other cars in this list.
 The Honda Civic Type R is a seriously involving effort from Honda.
-It gives you grip when you need it, handling adjustability when you go looking for it, plenty of control feedback, a spectacular turbocharged engine and outstanding practicality, too.
+It gives you grip when you need it, handling adjustability when you go looking for it, plenty of control feedback, as well as a spectacular turbocharged engine and outstanding practicality too.

 A less aggressive-looking track-biased car with a greater focus on cabin quality than hardcore dynamism might have been a bigger seller, but it wouldn’t have been half as compelling to drive.
-Nor would it be the most exciting hot hatch that can currently be bought.
+Nor would it be one of the most exciting and capable hot hatchbacks that can currently be bought.